mpiseno/personal-site/_news/fb_internship.md

 inline: true
 ---

-Started working at Facebook AI Research as a Software Engineer Intern :sparkles: :shipit:
+Started working at Facebook AI Research as a Software Engineer Intern :computer: